 Mr. X has withdrawn ₹120 Lakh in F.Y.
 2023-24 in cash, amount of TDS shall be 120 lakh x 2% =₹2,40,000 but if he has not filing return for last three years and time limit has expired in the preceding year, amount of TDS shall be 100 lakh x 2% i.e. ₹2,00,000 and 20 lakh x 5% = 1,00,000.
 If amount withdrawn is ₹15 lakh, there is no TDS.
-If amount withdrawn is ₹70 lakh, there is no TDS but if return has not been filed for last three years, amount of TDS shall be 70 lakh x 2% = ₹1,40,000.
+If amount withdrawn is ₹70 lakh, there is no TDS but if return has not been filed for last three years, amount of TDS shall be 70 lakh x 2% =₹1,40,000.

-Question 25: Write a note on TDS in case of Payment of certain sums by e-commerce operator to ecommerce participant.
+Question 24: Write a note on TDS in case of Payment of certain sums by e-commerce operator to e-commerce participant.

-Answer: TDS in case of Payment of certain sums by e-commerce operator to e-commerce participant Section 1940 participant has received any payment directly from buyer, it will also be considered to be a payment made by E-Commerce Operator and tax shall be deducted at source.
-If tax has been deducted by E-Commerce Operator or TDS is not applicable because sale is upto 5 lakh, in such case no TDS shall be applicable under any other TDS provision.
+Answer: TDS in case of Payment of certain sums by e-commerce operator to e-commerce participant Section 1940

+Every E-Commerce Operator shall deduct tax at source (a) 1% while making payment to any E-Commerce participant for supply of goods or services however no tax shall be deducted at source if such E-Commerce participant is an individual or HUF and gross amount of sale or services is upto 5 lakh.
+If E-Commerce participant has received any payment directly from buyer, it will also be considered to be a payment made by E-Commerce Operator and tax shall be deducted at source.
+If tax has been deducted by E-Commerce Operator or TDS is not applicable because sale is upto 5 lakh, in such case no TDS shall be applicable under any other TDS provision but TDS shall be applicable in case of amount received or receivable in connection with Hosting advertisement or providing any other service which is not connected with the sale or service given by E-Commerce participant.